Colonel Tom Parker: Meeting Elvis Presley

-In early 1955, Parker became aware of a young singer, Elvis Presley.
-Presley had a singing style different from the current trend, and Parker was immediately interested in the future of this musical style.
-At that time Parker believed Elvis to be black.
-Presley's first manager was Scotty Moore, the guitarist in his band, who was encouraged by Sun Records owner Sam Phillips to become Presley's manager to protect Elvis from unscrupulous music promoters.
-In the beginning, Presley, Moore, and the bassist Bill Black were a trio, the Blue Moon Boys.
-However, when Presley signed a recording contract with Phillips, Moore and Black were excluded.
+In early 1955, Parker heard about Elvis Presley.
+Presley had a singing style different from the current trend, and Parker became interested in the future of this musical sound.
+At that time, Parker believed Presley to be black.
+At this time, Presley was singing in a trio called The Blue Moon Boys, with guitarist Scotty Moore and bassist Bill Black.
+Moore became Presley's first manager at the encouragement of Sun Records owner Sam Phillips, who was worried about unscrupulous promoters taking advantage of Presley.
+However, Moore and Black were excluded when Presley signed a recording contract with Phillips.
 Phillips told them to make a separate deal with Elvis.
-According to Moore, Presley agreed to take 50 percent, with Moore and Black splitting the other 50 percent.
-A one-year management contract with Presley provided Moore with a 10-percent commission, which Moore said he never took.
+According to Moore, Presley agreed to take 50%, with Moore and Black splitting the other 50%.
+A one-year management contract with Presley gave Moore a 10% commission, which he never took.
 The contract, dated July 12, 1954, eight days after their first recording session, was signed by Presley and his parents.
 When the contract expired, the Memphis radio personality Bob Neal stepped in and made a deal with Phillips to become Presley's manager.
-At that point, Moore and Black had no contractual ties to either Phillips or Presley.
-Neal was struggling at the time to accommodate his new client's success, and in February 1955, following a meeting with Parker, Presley agreed to let Parker take some control of future bookings and promotions.
+By this point, Moore and Black had no contractual ties to either Phillips or Presley.

+Neal began to struggle to accommodate his new client's success, and in February 1955, following a meeting with Parker, Presley agreed to let Parker take some control of future bookings and promotions.